antoine-le-calloch/scimma-kafka-consumer/README.md

 # kafka-consumer

-A simple Kafka consumer for reading messages from SCiMMA-hosted topics [SCiMMA Kafka](https://scimma.org).
+A simple Kafka consumer for reading messages from topics hosted on [SCiMMA Kafka](https://scimma.org).

 ## Usage